slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 The two files to be protected by the CODEOWNER file are prod's [servers-prod.json](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json) and staging's [servers-staging](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-staging.json).
 The prod file describes the team policy to deploy under google service account [name@prod-project-id.iam.gserviceaccount.com](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L4).
 The staging file is similar but is for the staging environment that runs under service account [name@staging-project-id.iam.gserviceaccount.com](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-staging.json#L4).
 Each file contains the following sections:

 1. A [google_service_account](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L4) section describes the service account deployed containers are allowed to run under.
 NOTE: The environment (prod, staging) must match the one used for the publish policy.
-In other words, if a container was publishd for "staging", the deployment policy must contain the same environment value "staging".
+In other words, if a container was published for "staging", the deployment policy must contain the same environment value "staging".
 1. A [SLSA level for the builder](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L7).
 NOTE: The deployment policy uses publish attestations to determine the SLSA levels.
 1. A [list of packages](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L9-L33) allowed to run under the service account.

 Follow these steps:

-1. Update the list of [packages](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L11) using the container you built in [Activity 01](https://github.com/slsa-framework/oss-na24-slsa-workshop/blob/main/activities/01/readme.md) and publishd in [Activity 02](https://github.com/slsa-framework/oss-na24-slsa-workshop/blob/main/activities/02/readme.md).
+1. Update the list of [packages](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/deployment/servers-prod.json#L11) using the container you built in [Activity 01](https://github.com/slsa-framework/oss-na24-slsa-workshop/blob/main/activities/01/readme.md) and published in [Activity 02](https://github.com/slsa-framework/oss-na24-slsa-workshop/blob/main/activities/02/readme.md).

 ##### Call the evaluator in CI